JS Yamagiri

+History

 It is the first major combat vessel in the JMSDF to have a female captain.
-On February 29, 2016 Miho Otani became the first woman to command a destroyer in active duty the service.
+On February 29, 2016 Miho Otani became the first woman to command a destroyer in active duty.
 She had previously commanded a training destroyer.
-As of 2016 the vessel had around 10 female crew members with designated accommodation and toilets for them.
+As of 2016, the vessel had around ten female crew members with designated accommodation and toilets for them.
 Otani was captain from February 2016 to February 2017.